Super Simple ICHRA Explainer

-If the plan is designed to allow for medical expense reimbursement too, employees can spend it on whatever they need (contacts, prescriptions, dental care, etc).
+If the HRA insurance plan is designed to allow for medical expense reimbursement too, employees can spend it on whatever they need (contacts, prescriptions, dental care, etc).
 Reimbursements go directly towards meeting employee needs, not into a pit of group plan deductibles and premiums.

 Simple and flexible design options

 Traditional group plans come in all sorts of crazy shapes and sizes—a dizzying and confusing concoction of deductibles, coinsurance rates, employee vs. employer contributions, single versus family limits, etc. Then you get to hassle with census uploads and comparing quotes you have no control over.
 Employers are forced to guess on plan designs that’ll keep employees happy and fit the budget.